CsarNarciso/MyFirstSDL2Game/Readme.md

 Download SDL2 mingw64 image
 Copy include, lib and bin folders from sdl2 image dir to normal sdl2 folder (it contains also these three folders, so add the contents from the image to the normal version)
-Create your project folder, inside, copy sdl2 lib folder to it in the root Create include dir in your project root dir and inside create sdl folder, inside, copy everything inside sdl2/include/SDL2 now, in your root, paste all .dll files from sdl2 bin folder in the root create src folder and place there your main.cpp files, or in general your .cpp files and finally create in the root a Makefile with the content in this repo makefile file (it is crossplatfform support for linux and windows!) and that's it, now you can just compile your program with mingw32-make -f Makefile to create a .exe then just run main.exe to open your program
+Create your project folder, inside, copy sdl2 lib folder to it in the root Create include dir in your project root dir and inside create sdl2 folder, inside, copy everything inside sdl2/include/SDL2 now, in your root, paste all .dll files from sdl2 bin folder in the root create src folder and place there your main.cpp files, or in general your .cpp files and finally create in the root a Makefile with the content in this repo makefile file (it is crossplatfform support for linux and windows!) and that's it, now you can just compile your program with mingw32-make -f Makefile to create a .exe then just run main.exe or "output\main.exe" to open your program

 -----
 for linux is actually easier...